 The museum created an exhibit in the Arts & Cultural Building on the Roseau County Fairground.
 We continued with the Roseau County Veterans.
-There was a wall of honor created that listed more than 7,000 Roseau County veterans and current military personnel with many more names added during the fair.
-There was also a display of uniforms throughout the wars and military branches.
-The traveling exhibit, Innovators, Inventors and Entrepreneurs was also on display.
+There was a wall of honor created that listed more than 7,300 Roseau County veterans and current military personnel with many more names added during the fair.
+There was also a display of Veteran's pictures.
+The other portion of the building at the fairgrounds had a focus on medicine in Roseau County, doctors, and the Spanish Influenza epidemic during WWI.

-The Roseau County Historical Society & Museum started a new holiday event.
-The First Annual Christmas Tree Walk opening event was held November 20 and the trees remained up through the end of December.
-We invited county organizations, groups, and businesses to decorate a tree for the tree walk.
+The Roseau County Historical Society & Museum continued the Annual Christmas Tree Walk inviting county organizations, groups, and businesses to decorate a tree for the tree walk.
+This year we had 13 trees decorated throughout the museum.